 Here are some tips for improving your Italian.
-These are things that I do on a daily basis to practice and work with the language.
-Even if you don’t live in Italy it is possible to create your own immersion program following the tips below.
-Click on the pull down links under the LEARNING! tab to discover schools and materials that are available to you through this site at discounted rates.
-Buoni studi!!!
+These are things that I do on a daily basis to practice my Italian language Skill.
+Even if you don’t live in Italy, it is possible to create your own immersion program following the tips below.
+Click on the pull down links under the LEARNING!
+TAB to discover schools and materials that are also available to you through this site at discounted rates.

-Here are some posts I have written on how to practice and learn Italian on your own.
+Here are some posts I have written on how to practice & improve Italian language skills

 RaiRADIO3 (Portale for Radio Stations and Podcasts)